In this article, you are going to learn everything about keyword stuffing in SEO.

 Google makes these terms bold [strategies, Ads, ad campaign] because they think these are VERY similar to the keyword you just searched for.

-Finally, you need to include these bold terms into your content…
+Finally, you need to include these bold terms in your content…

 And you are set…

 There is another awesome way to get synonyms of your main keyword in Google…